-If Proclaiming is chosen, then after the Personality enters play, add the Personality's Personal Honor to the player's Family Honor.
+Proclaiming is chosen by a player, add the Personality's Personal Honor to the player's Family Honor after he enters play.

 Proclaiming gives the Proclaim keyword to the recruiting action.
 Honor gains from Proclaiming are from the rulebook Recruit action, or from the rulebook Recruit procedure if the action calling it was on a card.